-You need permission to change from the cash to the accrual method, but not to change from the accrual to cash method.
-To change from the cash method to the accrual method, make a written request to the director of your tax services office.
-Do this before the date you have to file your income tax return.
+If you decide to change from the cash method to the accrual method, you have to ask the director of your tax services office.
+Ask for this change in writing before the date you have to file your income tax return.
 In your letter, explain why you want to change methods.